microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroup.md

 ```

 ## DESCRIPTION
 The `Get-EntraBetaGroup` cmdlet gets a group in Microsoft Entra ID.
+Specify the `ObjectId` parameter to get a specific group.

 ## EXAMPLES